nguyentumine/AIO-Boot/README.md

 #### Some features are supported:
 - UEFI-GPT and MBR-Legacy.
 - USB and HDD with FAT32 or NTFS format ...
+- Supports boot into Legacy mode for the hard disk in GPT style.
 - Boot via LAN with Tiny PXE Server.
 - Integration of package through **AIOCreator.exe** tool.
 - Bypass the Secure Boot on the UEFI mode via **Shimx64.efi** (need tester).
 If your computer has a Secure Boot section, turn it on, then boot **/EFI/Boot/shimx64.efi**.